 Remortgaging is a great opportunity to get yourself a better deal.
 You can snag a better interest rate, or bring your mortgage term down to become debt-free faster.

 It can be a great way to save you money, but it also costs time, fees and paperwork.
 So make sure to weigh up your options first.
-Read our Guide to Remortgaging.
+Read our Complete Guide to Remortgaging.

 Whether you should pay off your mortgage early will depend on your unique situation.
 While it can be a really good thing to do if you’re lucky enough to be in that position, there are a few times where it might make sense to do something else with your money.